Duffy pitches gem as Royals beat Angels 7-1 (Apr 14, 2017) | FOX Sports

 Duffy pitches gem as Royals beat Angels 7-1 (Apr 14, 2017)

+Duffy’s performance came one night after Jason Vargas threw 7 2/3 scoreless innings to beat Oakland.
+The Royals’ rotation has an American League-best 2.70 ERA after 10 games.

+”I’m just trying to follow Vargy, I guess,” Duffy said. ”He did a great job.
+They say hitting is contagious, pitching is too.”

-Duffy (2-0) gave up a run on a Mike Trout first inning single, but retired 15 of the last 16 batters he faced.
-He allowed three hits while striking out six and walking two while lowering his earned run average to 1.80 and improving to 8-0 in his past 16 Kauffman Stadium starts.
+Duffy (2-0) gave up a run on Mike Trout’s single in the first, but retired 15 of the last 16 batters he faced.
+He allowed just one hit after the first, striking out six and walking two while lowering his earned run average to 1.80 and improving to 8-0 in his past 16 Kauffman Stadium starts.

+”It took him an inning to get settled in,” Royals manager Ned Yost said. ”He just threw the ball extremely well, good fastball, really good changeup and some really good sliders.
+He did a great job of keeping those guys off balance.”

 Salvador Perez also homered, his fifth of the season, and drove in two runs for Kansas City.